polcak/jsrestrictor/website/content/pages/new-wrapper.md

 See `levels.js` and its list `wrapping_groups.groups`.
 Once you add your wrapper to an existing group or create a new group, the wrapper becomes available in the built-in levels containing the group and in the GUI for custom levels.

-## Describe the wrapper for Doygen documentation
+## Describe the wrapper for Doxygen documentation

 Describe what the wrapper tries to accomplish and its approach: